 The Company was incorporated on February 24, 2005.
-On September 18, 2006, the Company successfully acquired all the shares of Rhinopharma Limited, a private company incorporated in Canada, and changed its name to from Isis Resources plc to Verona Pharma plc (the "Company" or the "Parent").
+On September 18, 2006, the Company successfully acquired all the shares of Rhinopharma Limited, a private company incorporated in Canada, and changed its name from Isis Resources plc to Verona Pharma plc (the "Company" or the "Parent").
 On December 12, 2014, the Company established a U.S subsidiary, Verona Pharma, Inc., in the state of Delaware.
-The Company, Rhinopharma Limited and Verona Pharma, Inc. are collectively referred to as the "Group".
+In June 2021, Rhinopharma Limited was dissolved.
+The Company, Rhinopharma Limited (until June 2021) and Verona Pharma, Inc. are collectively referred to as the "Group".

-The principal activity of the Group is the development of novel, "first-in-class" drugs for the treatment of chronic respiratory diseases, such as chronic obstructive pulmonary disease ("COPD"), COVID-19, cystic fibrosis and asthma.
+The principal activity of the Group is the development of novel, "first-in-class" drugs for the treatment of chronic respiratory diseases, such as chronic obstructive pulmonary disease ("COPD"), cystic fibrosis and asthma.